clementyung/clementyung.github.io/_resources/1-reading-seminar.md

 ---
-title: "Reading Seminar Summer 2023 on Set Theory/Recursion Theory"
+title: "Reading Seminar Summer 2023 on Set Theory"
 collection: resources
 type: "Type"
 permalink: /resources/reading-seminar-summer-2023/
 ---

 I am hosting a reading seminar in Summer 2023 in NUS.
-This reading seminar focuses on the intersection of set theory and recursion theory.
+This reading seminar focuses descriptive set theory, determinacy, and various results in set theory that uses recursion theoretic methods to prvoe.
 We will meet every Friday 4-6pm from 12 May 2023 to 4 Aug 2023 at S17-0405, except for the weeks of 12 Jun 2023 to 14 Jul 2023.

-The topics we will be covering include (to be updated as time passes):
+The topics we have covered so far (to be updated as time passes):
 <ol>
 <li>Consequences of $\mathsf{AD}$ - $\aleph_1$ is measurable, every subset of $\mathbb{R}$ is Lebesgue measurable.</li>
 <li>Descriptive Set Theory - $\Pi_1^1$ normal form, Mostowski absoluteness theorem, Shoenfield absoluteness theorem.</li>